pism/pism/doc/browser/pages.md

 But Mat and KSP types are exposed in the IceModel code which solves the SSA.

-\subsection distributedID Distributed arrays and vectors
+@subsection distributedID Distributed arrays and vectors

 PETSc has an abstract date type called a Distributed Array, which is a kind of a Distributed Mesh (type `DM`). `DMs` contain information about the grid and